 the Supplier becomes bankrupt or insolvent, except to the extent the exercise of a right under this clause 15.e is prevented by law; or

-the Supplier breaches any of its obligations under clauses 18 or 26.
+the Supplier breaches any of its obligations under clauses 18,26, or 29.

 If the Commonwealth has provided a Repairable Item to the Supplier in relation to the Contract which has been terminated, the Supplier must immediately return that Repairable Item to the Commonwealth at the Supplier’s cost.